Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \subsection{Abelianization for Smooth Connected Separable Bands}

 The statements presented above form the main technical case of pseudo-reductive groups.
-It remains only to sum up these results, with straightforward generalizations to the case of general (smooth connected)~groups, in view of some basic reduction statements about unipotent groups:
+It remains only to sum up these results, including straightforward generalizations to the case of general (smooth connected affine algebraic) groups, in view of some basic reduction statements about unipotent groups:

 \begin{lem} Let $G$ be an algebraic group over a field $k$ and suppose given a normal unipotent subgroup $U\subseteq G$.
 Then the map $\mathrm H^1(k,G)\rightarrow\mathrm H^1(k,G/U)$ is a surjection. \end{lem} \begin{prf} This is \cite[Lem.\ 2.4]{NNR24}, an almost direct formal consequence of the fact that (every $k$-form of) $U$ is filtered by commutative unipotent groups with trivial $\mathrm H^2$ group. \end{prf}